Kobee Installation Guide

 It is recommended to launch the initialization scripts from a command prompt, Powershell or Linux shell, to see the progress and the result of the initialization.
 There is no need to run the scripts as Administrator.

-Launch the ALM database initialization by executing the INSTALL_DIR/initializeKobeeDatabase.cmd or INSTALL_DIR/initializeKobeeDatabase.sh script.
+Launch the Kobee database initialization by executing the INSTALL_DIR/initializeKobeeDatabase.cmd or INSTALL_DIR/initializeKobeeDatabase.sh script.

 dbinit finished